onflow/fcl-js/six/staking-collection/six-stakingcollection-register-node/README.md

 # @onflow/six-stakingcollection-register-node

-Stored Interaction for registering a node held in a StakingCollectioni
+Stored Interaction for registering a node held in a StakingCollection

 # Status